F.28 Investigator Significant Financial Interest Disclosure Policy

 • income from service on advisory committees or review panels for public or nonprofit entities; or financial interests in business enterprises or entities if the value of such interests do not exceed

 $10,000 (or $10,000 per annum if such interests represent salary, fees, or other continuing payments) or represent more than 5 percent ownership interest for any one enterprise or entity when aggregated for the investigator and the investigator's spouse and dependent children.
-For federal grant funding from the Department of Health and Human Services, the maximum allowable financial interest is $5,000 per year.
+For federal funding under Public Health Service (PHS) grants or cooperative agreements, the maximum allowable financial interest is $5,000 per year.

 Disclosure Procedures